 Couple of weeks ago we went to Sweden and stayed with our friends, a lovely Finnish- Dutch couple.
 Tytti, our hostess, made the most delicious dairy and gluten free cake!
-I loved it, because it did not taste strange as some of these cake do, it was moist and fluffy.
-I asked her for the recipe and have experimented with my store cupboard contents to make it from commonly available ingredients.
+I loved it, because it did not taste strange as some of dairy and gluten-free cakes do.
+This cake was moist and fluffy.
+I asked her for the recipe and it had some unusual ingredients.
+So I have experimented with my store cupboard contents to make this dairy and gluten-free chocolate cake from more commonly available ingredients.

-Tytti’s original recipe called for flour and she’d substituted potato flour for this, I went further and substituted the potato flour for smash aka instant mashed potatoes.
-The regular cornflour (the stuff you use to thicken things) worked really well.
-This recipe really is easy to make and turned our really well.
+Tytti’s original recipe, from her grandma, called for flour and she’d substituted potato flour for this.
+I went a step further and substituted the potato flour for smash aka instant mashed potatoes.
+Regular cornflour (the stuff you use to thicken things) also worked really well.

 So here is Tytti’s Easy Chocolate Cake (Gluten and Dairy free)